Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Introduction

 \section{Introduction}

-As a key technology in 5G communication systems, large antenna arrays (LAAs) could improve the transmission rate by orders of magnitude via efficient beamforming \cite{Overview_Heath2016}.
-To further reap the benefits of massive antennas, LAAs are evolving to extremely large antenna arrays (ELAAs) in recent years \cite{XLMIMO_Carvalho2020}, the array aperture of which is dramatically increased for supporting ultra-high-speed communications.
+As a key technology for 5G communication systems, large antenna arrays (LAAs) could improve the transmission rate by orders of magnitude via efficient beamforming/precoding \cite{Overview_Heath2016}.
+To further reap the benefits of massive antennas, LAAs are evolving to extremely large antenna arrays (ELAAs) for 6G communications \cite{XLMIMO_Carvalho2020}, where the array aperture is dramatically increased to support ultra-high-speed communications.
 There are abundant possible implementations of ELAA.
-For instance, in 6G communications, ELAA could be employed in distributed multiple-input-multiple-output (MIMO) systems relying on radio stripes \cite{radiostrip_Ericsson19} or in reconfigurable intelligent surface (RIS) systems \cite{RISNF_Tang2021} to improve network capacity.
-It is also envisioned to coat ELAAs on entire walls to enhance the coverage of wireless signals, \cite{IE_Nie19}.
+For instance, ELAA could be employed in distributed multiple-input-multiple-output (MIMO) systems relying on radio stripes \cite{radiostrip_Ericsson19} or in reconfigurable intelligent surface (RIS) systems \cite{RISNF_Tang2021} to improve the network capacity.
+It is also envisioned to coat ELAAs on entire walls to enhance the coverage of wireless signals \cite{IE_Nie19}.

 In addition, ELAAs are usually combined with high-frequency communications.
-Benefiting from the abundant spectrum resources, terahertz (THz) communications can effortlessly provide a bandwidth of several GHz, allowing for Tbps data rates in 6G networks\cite{6Gchallenge_Rappaport2019}.
+Benefiting from the abundant spectrum resources, terahertz (THz) communications can provide a very large bandwidth of several GHz, allowing for Tbps data rates for 6G networks\cite{6Gchallenge_Rappaport2019}.
 Besides, the extremely small size of THz antennas also favorably facilitates the deployment of ELAAs \cite{THzsurvey_Elayan2020}.
 As a consequence, the natural integration of THz wideband communications and ELAAs has been regarded as a pivotal candidate for next-generation wireless networks \cite{THzsurvey_Elayan2020}.